Schneegans/schneegans.github.io/artwork.md

 ---
 layout: header-page
 title: Some Pictures
-description: Below you find a random collection of pictures I have created.
+excerpt: Below you find a random collection of pictures I have created.
 Some of them are photographs, some are rendered with 3D software and some are drawn by hand.
 teaser: "sunset.jpg"
 colors: "color-sunset"
 ---